marketing-strategy

 3. Targeted Market Segmentation

-Effective marketing requires identifying specific groups of people who are most likely to buy from you and tailoring your approach to each segment.
+Effective marketing requires identifying specific groups most likely to buy from you, then tailoring your approach to each segment.

 • Demographic: Age, income, education, occupation